tkosin/ERPNext-GCP-Installation/README.md

     sudo pip install -e bench-repo

 Once Bench is installed, proceed further to install ERPNext using Bench.
+Before that, make sure that .config directory is accessible for user bench?
+If not, do the following command

+	sudo chown -R bench:bench .config

 # Install ERPNext using Bench